CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 6. You may raid the PD but you may not take over for more than 10 minutes.

 7. In order to raid the PD there must be a mayor and police officer online.
-(This includes SWAT)
+(This includes SWAT).

-8. Bank Raid may only be performed by Bank Robbers or classes that have the same ability.
-There must be at least two PD members on this includes: Mayor, Police officers and or SWAT members.

-9. Raiding a base that’s open and has no props or printers in it is not allowed.
+8. Raiding a base that’s open and has no props or printers in it is not allowed.
 An open base is defined as a base that you can walk into and freely explore the base without being attacked.